Percolation transition for random forests in $d\geq 3$: Consequences of combining renormalisation and Ward identities

 \section{Consequences of combining renormalisation and Ward identities}

-In our renormalisation group analysis, which provides the foundation for the proofs of the theorems stated in Section~\ref{sec:intro}, we will first drop the constraint between the coupling constants of the quadratic and quartic terms in \eqref{e:h02-psi}.
-The constraint will be restored in the end with the help of the Ward identity \eqref{e:ward}, i.e.,
+In our renormalisation group analysis, which provides the foundation for the proofs of the theorems stated in Section~\ref{sec:intro}, we will not assume any relation between the coupling constants of the quadratic and quartic terms in \eqref{e:h02-psi} (except that they are small).
+The equality of the quadratic and quartic couplings is restored with the help of the Ward identity \eqref{e:ward}, i.e.,